ibm-messaging/mq-metric-samples/README.md

 You will require the following programs:

 * Go compiler.
-This should be at least version 12.
-If you see an error similar to "ld: NULL not defined" then it is likely you need to upgrade your compiler.
+This should be at least version 13.

 To build the programs on Linux and MacOS, you may set an environment variable to permit some compile/link flags.
 This is due to security controls in the compiler.